sayzlim/sayzlim.github.io/source/_posts/2013-06-30-nested-rules-osx.md

 [img1]: http://images.sayzlim.net/2013/06/smartplaylist_finder.jpg "Finder Smart Folder Rules"

 These rules, as shown above, are the common one.
 They’re simple.
-As you become more experienced with rules, you can create many smart playlists to generate songs automatically everyday in iTunes.
+As you become more experienced with rules, you can create many smart playlists to generate songs automatically every day in iTunes.
 All can be done without you lifting a finger.

 But that’s not the only thing.
 These rules can be nested.
 Nested rules is useful when you’re faced with some problems that doesn’t seem resolvable.